wangyuanqun/techInterviewNote/main/SRE/Network.md

 ### Network model

-* Application layer
+* Application layer:
     * DNS - protocol
+        * when a domain name is used, then a DNS request is created
     * DHCP - protocol
-    * HTTP - protocol
+    * HTTP - port 80
+    * HTTPS - port 443

 =========================================
 * Transport layer
-    * TCP/UDP - protocol
     * port addresses
         * src/des are used for services replications
+    * TCP
+        * three-way handshake
+    * UDP
+        * connectionless

 * Network layer
     * IP - protocol
         * src/des are used to identify the devices on the network
         * how to get the ip address - linux/macOs: ifconfig; windows: ipconfig
     * NAT (for IPv4 lack) - network address translation, able to use 1 public ip address per home/company, within them, use private ip address for different address
+    * ip address

 * Data link layer - abstractions that convert bytes to human-read/hear/touch
+    * ARP - address resolution protocol
+        * used to configure which MAC address will be sent to at this layer
+        * broadcasting to the local network with ip address, and the target will send back the MAC address once receive the request

 =========================================
 * Physical layer